LARISSA MELO PIENKOWSKI

 short stories/novellas, chapter books, or novels-in-verse

-Christian or “clean” romance
+Christian or closed-door romance

 Tolkien-esque high fantasy